 Affordable housing is coordinated through Healthy Homes, a nonprofit housing organization and collaboration between Community Development for All People and Nationwide Children’s.

-Since 2008, Healthy Homes has impacted more than 350 homes on the South Side, which includes:
+Since 2008, Healthy Homes has impacted more than 370 homes, which includes:

 - Full-gut renovations

 - New builds with energy efficient and green features